w3c/wg-effectiveness/CSI.md

 # Common Standards Issues

 This page details some common issues working groups may experience when working on standards.
-The document lists "causes" of issues, a "result" of these causes (which are the core issues experienced), and ways to solve these by defining a list of qualities for a "Successful Working Group".
+The document lists "symptoms" of issues, a "result" of these symptoms (which are the core issues experienced), and ways to solve these by defining a list of qualities for a "Successful Working Group".

 ## For Readers (Chairs, Editors, Implementers and WG Members)

 If you are visiting this page you may be experiencing some issues with progressing or completing the standards defined in your group's charter or you're being extra prudent to make sure issues do not happen within your currently well-working working group!
-In any case, to use this document go to the [Common Causes](#common-causes) section and see what causes you or others have experienced a working group.
-The [Common Causes](#common-causes) have related [Common Results](#common-results) which can be serious issues which affect the performance of a working group.
-Some advice on how to solve or avoid these causes and issues is given in the [Defining a Successful Working Group](#defining-a-successful-working-group) section.
+In any case, to use this document go to the [Common Symptoms](#common-symptoms) section and see what symptoms you or others have experienced a working group.
+The [Common Symptoms](#common-symptoms) have related [Common Results](#common-results) which can be serious issues which affect the performance of a working group.
+Some advice on how to solve or avoid these symptoms and issues is given in the [Defining a Successful Working Group](#defining-a-successful-working-group) section.

-## Common Causes
+## Common Symptoms

-Below is a list of common causes of issues experienced by working groups.
+Below is a list of common symptoms of issues experienced by working groups.
 It includes working group member imbalance, lack of experts, perfectionism and lack of drive.
 The results are explained in **[Common Results](#common-results)**.

 ### Huge Impact

 * **Description:** The technology being standardised has a huge impact on the web and industry.
 Or, the hype around the impact of the technology is extremely high inducing blog posts, speakers referencing the technology at large events, impacts corporate strategy or even news articles.
 This places a large burden on the standardisation effort.
-This can lead to further causes such as **[Perfectionism](#perfectionism)** and **[Tight Deadline](#tight-deadline)**.
+This can lead to further symptoms such as **[Perfectionism](#perfectionism)** and **[Tight Deadline](#tight-deadline)**.
 Leads to **[Scope Creep / Super-Spec](#scope-creep--super-spec)**, **[Incomplete Spec](#incomplete-spec)**, **[Never-Ending Discussion](#never-ending-discussion)**.
 * **Sufferers:** WebRTC, ServiceWorker

 ### Spec/Innovation Race Condition